 Manages human capital, employee and labor relations, and personnel activities by providing guidance, direction, and interpretation of the Department’s personnel, administrative, and operational policies and procedures, as well as consultative personnel services to all administrations through three Human Capital Branches—each one supports a designated Administration.
 The Workforce and Organizational Development Branch supports the training and learning initiatives and workforce development activities of DDOT staff through implementation of a Training Policy and management of Federal Highway Administration's training funds.

 Resource Allocation Division

-Analyzes contracts and interviews project managers to determine total construction commitments for project implementation and modifications; develops and implements comprehensive labor law enforcement programs tailored to meet the needs of the Department; and conducts project investigations of job sites to monitor contractor compliance with wage and hour provisions.
+Analyzes contracts and interviews project managers to determine total construction commitments for project implementation and modifications; develops and implements comprehensive labor law enforcement programs tailored to meet the needs of the Department and conducts project investigations of job sites to monitor contractor compliance with wage and hour provisions.

-An independent arm that provides contract and procurement services to the agency in its ongoing effort to ensure projects, goods, and services are delivered in a manner and cost that is efficient and effective.
+Provides contract and procurement services to the agency in its ongoing effort to ensure projects, goods, and services are delivered in a manner and cost that is efficient and effective.

 Information Technology and Innovation Division

 Plans, develops, manages, and provides information technology-related services to DDOT and ensures those services are aligned with the Agency’s strategic goals and objectives and supports operations and service delivery.
 The Division consists of two branches: Applications and Development Support Branch—designs, builds, and deploys custom Web applications and provides GIS advanced data analytics and data management support for all DDOT administrations; and Infrastructure and Customer Support Branch—provides hardware and software support for all DDOT users, supports and maintains all telecom devices, and supports all hardware and software resources of the DDOT network.